 Mass protests began in early 2011 demanding the end of President Ali Abdullah Saleh’s 33-year rule and these, combined with growing violence by Islamist and tribal militants, meant the government lost control of chunks of the country for several months.

 Tens of thousands of people were displaced in southern, central and northern areas.
 Public services in most of the country stopped, and the unrest created severe fuel shortages and dramatically pushed up the price of food.

 The number of malnourished children under the age of five nearly doubled to 750,000 as a result of the political turmoil, the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA) said in February 2012.

-The 2011 protests against President Saleh's rule paralysed the country.
+The 2011 protests against Saleh paralysed the country.
 Some of his top aides, military commanders, cabinet ministers and diplomats defected to the protesters' side.

-Tribesmen attacked and closed the main oil pipeline in the oil-producing Maarib province, near Sanaa, in March 2011.
-They blew up an empty pipeline in June that year.
+Tribesmen attacked and closed the main oil pipeline in the oil-producing Maarib province, near Sanaa, in 2011.
 They blockaded the area, costing the government millions of dollars a day in lost exports and sparking a severe fuel crisis, power outages and soaring prices.